Wildlife Sanctuaries to Visit in Laos

 Nam Et-Phou Louey National Protected Area

-Nam Et-Phou Louey (NEPL) is the largest protected area in Laos, covering over 4,000 square kilometers.
+Nam Et-Phou Louey (NEPL) is the largest protected area in Laos, covering over 4,000 square kilometres.
 It is renowned for its rich biodiversity and eco-tourism initiatives.

-– Activities: Visitors can embark on the Night Safari, a guided riverboat experience offering glimpses of nocturnal wildlife.
-Trekking tours allow deeper exploration of the jungle while learning about conservation efforts.
+• Activities: Visitors can embark on the Night Safari, a guided riverboat experience offering glimpses of nocturnal wildlife.
+The "Nests" Wildlife Tower and the "Cloud Forest Climb" (up to 2,257m) support conservation-linked tourism.

-– Conservation Efforts: The sanctuary emphasizes community involvement, with local villagers serving as eco-tourism guides.
+• Conservation Efforts: The sanctuary emphasises community involvement, with local villagers serving as eco-tourism guides.

 Location: Northern Laos, spanning Houaphanh, Luang Prabang, and Xieng Khouang provinces.